-Our new accreditation scheme encourages and builds on existing regulation.
+Our quality accreditation scheme encourages and builds on existing regulation.

 The NRCSE Quality Mark builds on local authorities’ own safeguarding requirements under Section 11 of the Children’s Act 2004 and addresses eight standards in educational provision: